python-sprints/playground-zurich/general-contributing-guide.md

 * If no, create the issue.

 ### Existing issue

 * Read comments.
 * Find out if anyone is working on it, if no, offer to do it.
 If yes, see if you can be of help.

 ### Reporting bugs

 * Give information about the version and the operating system you are running.
 * Show the steps to reproduce bug.
 * Add error logs.

+## Common best practices

+### Writing good commits

+- **Use descriptive commit messages**: Write clear, concise messages that explain what and why, not just what
+- **Keep commits atomic**: Each commit should represent a single logical change
+- **Use imperative mood**: Start commit messages with verbs like "Add", "Fix", "Update", "Remove"
+- **Reference issues**: Include issue numbers when relevant (e.g., "Fix login bug (#42)")

+### Before submitting a PR

+- **Test your changes**: Run the project's test suite locally
+- **Check code style**: Follow the project's coding conventions and linting rules
+- **Update documentation**: Add or update docs if your changes affect user-facing functionality
+- **Keep PRs focused**: One PR should address one feature/bug - avoid mixing unrelated changes

+### During the review process

+- **Ask for clarification**: If feedback is unclear, don't hesitate to ask questions
+- **Make requested changes**: Address all review comments before requesting re-review
+- **Use draft PRs**: Mark PRs as draft if they're work-in-progress to get early feedback

 ## References